-Your Rucksack or Duffel bag must be 55 to 70 liters capcity.
+Your Backpack or Duffel bag must be 55 to 70 liters capacity.

-For more than 3500m trek we should have sleeping bag with -15-degree capacity but less than 3500m -10-degree sleeping bag is enough.
+For a more than 3500m trek we should have a sleeping bag with -15-degree capacity but less than 3500m -10-degree sleeping bag is enough.

-Your boots needs to be comfortable for walking.
-So test before flight to Nepal.
+Your boots need to be comfortable for walking.
+So test before the flight to Nepal.

 - Spare boot laces.

 - Lightweight trainers/shoes for wear in lodges/teahouse

 - Long or short-sleeved shirt; often more comfortable to wear than a fleece

 - Warm hat (can be purchased in Kathmandu for a couple of pounds).

 - Wide brimmed sun hat.

 - 2 – 3 pairs good quality walking socks.